Wednesday, 21 December 2022

 “Someone has some there.
 Please go and see.”
 She told him.

-“Who’s that?”, he just turned his neck, asked her.
+“Who’s that?” he just turned his neck and asked her.

-He stopped fastening the fence, and got up.
+He stopped fastening the fence and got up.
 She also kept the bundle in the kitchen and followed him.
-Near the door, she hid her body behind it, stood there showing up only her face.
+Near the door, she hid her body behind it, standing there showing up only her face.

 “Please come in…come in...
 Isn’t it you?
 Please have a seat, he told the visitor.
-The fair complexioned visitor with white shirt sat down on the veranda.
+The fair-complexioned visitor with a white shirt sat down on the veranda.

-“You are aware that we once discussed a matter in the village panjayat related to laying of road to Koralur.
+“You are aware that we once discussed a matter in the village panchayat related to the laying of a road to Koralur.
 Now I am thinking of submitting an affirmation after obtaining signatures of concurrence from the concerned.
-Next week the minister is visiting Kooteripattu” he spoke a little about it.
+Next week the minister is visiting Kooteripattu,” he spoke a little about it.

 She noticed his fair, spotlessly clean fingers taking out a pen and white paper kept folded in his pocket.
-Her husband was wiping his hands dried with husk and chaffy hay, on his loin cloth for putting his signature.
+Her husband was wiping his hands dry with husk and chaffy hay on his loincloth for putting his signature.

 “Can you please ask someone to bring water…to drink?”

-Kanthasamy received the jug from her, gave it to the visitor.
+Kanthasamy received the jug from her and gave it to the visitor.

 She came to the grove and sat beside the corn stover.

-She cleaned up the trashes lying there after breaking the remaining corn stover with required measurements.
+She cleaned up the trash lying there after breaking the remaining corn stover with the required measurements.

 She kept the broom aside, came out of the house, and stood there without any purpose.
-Squinting her eyes, standing without any specific task, she was gazing absorbedly at the empty house opposite.
+Squinting her eyes and standing without any specific task, she was gazing absorbedly at the empty house opposite.

-That egg eyed man appeared again.
+That egg-eyed man appeared again.
 Buttressing her cheeks with her hands, burying her jaws into her palms, she was standing with her eyes wide open.
-As her face gleamed with an expression of amazement, she was standing there as if she was to act in some pantomime.
+As her face gleamed with an expression of amazement, she was standing there as if she were to act in some pantomime.

-“Look at the chap…he has come again and staring at me like earlier.
+“Look at the chap… He has come again and is staring at me like earlier.
 Why shouldn’t I burn his eyes with a brand?”

 Tuesday, 13 December 2022